SummerSlam (1988): Event

 The seventh match of the night was for the WWF Tag Team Championship.
 Reigning champions Demolition (Ax and Smash), accompanied by both Mr. Fuji and Jimmy Hart, were challenged by The Hart Foundation (Bret Hart and Jim Neidhart).
 As soon as the bell sounded, The Hart Foundation attacked both members of Demolition.
 Their control was brief, as Demolition then gained the advantage over Neidhart.
-As Bret Hart was tagged into the match, Demolition got the advantage over him when he was whipped shoulder first into the turnbuckle, breaking Mr. Fuji's cane that he had placed there when the referee wasn't looking.
+As Bret Hart was tagged into the match, Demolition got the advantage over him when he was whipped shoulder-first into the turnbuckle, breaking Mr. Fuji's cane that he had placed there when the referee wasn't looking.
 After a few minutes of Demolition working over Hart's shoulder, a frustrated Neidhart chased Jimmy Hart from ringside and returned to tag back into the match.
 When all four men began fighting inside the ring, Neidhart attacked Mr. Fuji, who was on the ring apron.
-At the end of the match, Bret Hart attempted a piledriver but Ax hit him a megaphone given by Jimmy Hart sneaking back to the ring.
+At the end of the match, Bret Hart attempted a piledriver, but Ax hit him with a megaphone given to him by Jimmy Hart sneaking back to the ring.
 Smash then pinned Bret Hart for the win.

-The next match was between the Big Boss Man, accompanied by Slick, and "The Bird Man" Koko B. Ware.
+The next match was between the Big Boss Man, accompanied by Slick, and Koko B. Ware.
 With Slick as a distraction, the Big Boss Man took the early advantage in the match.
 After crushing Koko in between himself and the turnbuckle with a jumping Avalanche, Boss Man refused to pin him and finish the match.
-Instead, he attempted to climb to the top rope and land on Koko stomach-first, but missed.
+Instead, he attempted to climb to the top rope and land on Koko stomach-first but missed.
 The Bird Man then retaliated by performing several dropkicks and attempted a pin.
 Boss Man got his shoulder up to save himself from being pinned, and he slammed his opponent into the mat, allowing him to pin Koko for the win.

 The second to last match of the night was between Jake Roberts and Hercules.
-When Roberts attempted to slam his opponent's head on to the mat with a DDT, Hercules was able to escape the maneuver and take control of the match.
+When Roberts attempted to slam his opponent's head onto the mat with a DDT, Hercules was able to escape the maneuver and take control of the match.
 As Hercules attempted to slam Roberts to the mat, Roberts reversed the move into a DDT, enabling him to pin Hercules for the win.